9a. Earth orbits Sun?

 To observe faint objects (and also, as turns out, to resolve more detail), a telescope benefits by increasing its aperture--the size (e.g. diameter) of the element first intercepting the star's light, whether a lens or a mirror.
 For most of the next century, telescopes of speculum metal provided the greatest apertures, though telescopes using achromatic lenses were also in wide use.
 The biggest metal mirror was built by Earl Rosse in Ireland, and provided the first good image of the Andromeda nebula (which lady Rosse drew--cameras were yet to come).
 However metal mirrors were heavy, needed periodic repolishing and their reflection reduced brightness.
 Lens telescopes were lighter and more rigid.
 In the 20th century, the advantage returned to mirrors made of glass (with silver or aluminum coating) which are lighter, can be supported from the rear and also (see below) may be combined into arrays and slightly flexed.

-Then came the accessories--spectrometers to split the light and deduce from its spectrum the composition of stars, and spectroheliographs to observe the Sun in a single color--the source being so bright that an astronomer could get a good image even if most of the light (from other colors) was discarded.
+Then came the accessories--spectrometers to split the light and deduce from its spectrum the composition of stars, and spectroheliographs to observe the Sun in just one color--the source being so bright that an astronomer could get a good image even if most of the light was discarded.
 Photographic cameras made time-exposures possible--among other things, helping hunt asteroids and allowing time exposures which greatly increased sensitivity for dim objects.
 Today, electronic light amplifiers (charge-coupled devices or CCDs) do an even better job.
 For instance, the 11-day time exposure by the Hubble orbiting telescope of the "ultra deep field" recorded some of the most distant faint galaxies.
 (A detail of one such "deep-field" picture is on the right; practically all the objects are distant galaxies.)
-Innovative eyepieces and other modifications meanwhile greatly widened the angle viewed by telescopes, culminating in the Schmidt telescope of 1930 where a large transparent "correcting plate" was placed at the head of a mirror telescope.
+Innovative eyepieces and other modifications meanwhile greatly expanded the field of view of telescopes, culminating in the Schmidt telescope of 1930 where a large transparent "correcting plate" was placed at the head of a mirror telescope.

 Towards the end of the 19th century, the biggest telescopes of both kinds were built in the US through the efforts of the same man--George Ellery Hale.
 He was responsible in 1897 for the Yerkes Bay refracting telescope--with its 40" lens, still the biggest ever--and for a series of mirror telescopes atop Mt.
 Wilson and (later) Mt.
 Palomar in southern California, with a 100" on Mt.
 Wilson (Edwin Hubble's telescope) and the 200" Mt.
 Palomar telescope which Hale did not live to see completed.